grettke/be2/README.md

   - "Various programs can invoke your choice of editor to edit a particular piece of text."
   - Primarily explains how to use `emacsclient`.
   - Briefly mentions that "it is possible to connect to the server from another Emacs instance and evaluate Lisp expressions on the server, using the `server-eval-at` function" and that "this feature is mainly useful for developers."
-  - That distinction clarifies the primary difference between `emacsclient` and `moshemal`.
+  - That distinction clarifies the primary difference between `emacsclient` and `be2`.

 ### Elisp Packages

 - [jwiegley/emacs-async](https://github.com/jwiegley/emacs-async):
   - "`async.el` is a module for doing asynchronous processing in Emacs."
   - `async.el` performs asynchronous tasks initiated by the running Emacs instance.
-For example, it is independently compiling code or sending an email. `moshemal` is connecting to a running Emacs instance to evaluate code.
+For example, it is independently compiling code or sending an email. `be2` is connecting to a running Emacs instance to evaluate code.
 There is no overlap between them.

 ### Real-World Applications